psoloway/puppetlabs-tomcat/README.md

 #####`source_url`

-*Required, if `install_from_source` is set to 'true'.* Specifies the source URL to install from.
+*Required if `install_from_source` is set to 'true'.* Specifies the source URL to install from.
+Valid options: a string containing a `puppet://`, `http(s)://`, or `ftp://` URL.

 #####`source_strip_first_dir`

-*Optional.* Specifies whether to strip the topmost directory of the tarball contents when unpacking it.
+Specifies whether to strip the topmost directory of the tarball contents when unpacking it.
 Only valid if `install_from_source` is set to 'true'.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`package_ensure`